-(b) Where the data importer engages a sub-processor to carry out specific processing activities (on behalf of the controller), it shall do so by way of a written contract that provides for, in substance, the same data protection obligations as those binding the data importer under these Clauses, including in terms of third-party beneficiary rights for data subjects.
+- (a) The data importer shall not subcontract any of its processing activities performed on behalf of the data exporter under these Clauses to a sub-processor without the data exporter's prior specific written authorisation.
+The data importer shall submit the request for specific authorisation at least 30 days prior to the engagement of the subprocessor, together with the information necessary to enable the data exporter to decide on the authorisation.
+The list of subprocessors already authorised by the data exporter can be found in Annex III.
+The Parties shall keep Annex III up to date. - (b) Where the data importer engages a sub-processor to carry out specific processing activities (on behalf of the data exporter), it shall do so by way of a written contract that provides for, in substance, the same data protection obligations as those binding the data importer under these Clauses, including in terms of third-party beneficiary rights for data subjects.
 The Parties agree that, by complying with this Clause, the data importer fulfils its obligations under Clause 8.8.
 The data importer shall ensure that the sub-processor complies with the obligations to which the data importer is subject pursuant to these Clauses.

-(c) The data importer shall provide, at the data exporter's or controller's request, a copy of such a sub-processor agreement and any subsequent amendments.
-To the extent necessary to protect business secrets or other confidential information, including personal data, the data importer may redact the text of the agreement prior to sharing a copy.

-(d) The data importer shall remain fully responsible to the data exporter for the performance of the sub-processor's obligations under its contract with the data importer.
-The data importer shall notify the data exporter of any failure by the sub-processor to fulfil its obligations under that contract.

-(e) The data importer shall agree a third-party beneficiary clause with the sub-processor whereby - in the event the data importer has factually disappeared, ceased to exist in law or has become insolvent - the data exporter shall have the right to terminate the sub-processor contract and to instruct the sub-processor to erase or return the personal data.
+- (c) The data importer shall provide, at the data exporter's request, a copy of such a subprocessor agreement and any subsequent amendments to the data exporter.
+To the extent necessary to protect business secrets or other confidential information, including personal data, the data importer may redact the text of the agreement prior to sharing a copy. - (d) The data importer shall remain fully responsible to the data exporter for the performance of the subprocessor's obligations under its contract with the data importer.
+The data importer shall notify the data exporter of any failure by the subprocessor to fulfil its obligations under that contract. - (e) The data importer shall agree a third-party beneficiary clause with the sub-processor whereby - in the event the data importer has factually disappeared, ceased to exist in law or has become insolvent - the data exporter shall have the right to terminate the sub-processor contract and to instruct the sub-processor to erase or return the personal data.